UofSSpaceTeam/robocluster/docs/source/intro.rst

 - Run a task at regular intervals (every second, 100ms, 2 minutes, etc).
 - Broadcast or publish messages to the network.
 - Subscribe to a broadcasted message and call a function when that message is published.
-- Send data directly to another process on the network.
+- Send data directly to another virtual device on the network.
-- Request data from another process on the network.
+- Request data from another virtual device on the network.
 - Serial USB devices can participate in the network.

 In robotics software, you frequently need some task to be ran periodically,